Distributional neural networks for electricity price forecasting: The distributional deep neural network (DDNN) model

 Let $\bm{X} \in \mathbb{R}^{D\times N}$ be the input matrix with $N$ denoting the number of features and $D$ the number of observations.
 Further, let $\bm{H}_i\in \mathbb{R}^{D\times h_i}$ be the output matrix of $i$th hidden layer, $\bm{W}_i \in \mathbb{R}^{h_{i-1}\times h_i}$ and $\bm{b}_i\in \mathbb{R}^{D\times h_1}$ be the corresponding hidden-layer weights and bias where $h_i \in \mathbb{N}$ is the number of neurons in $i$th hidden layer with $h_0 = N$ and thus $\bm{H}_0 = \bm{X}$.
 Additionally, denote $a_i(\cdot)$ the $i$th activation function.
 Then, for $i \in \{1, \dots, I\}$ we have

-Now, we got to the point where the MLP with point and probabilistic output layers differ.
-That is to say, in the standard MLP we calculate the output $\bm{O}\in \mathbb{R}^{D\times S}$, where $S$ is the number of modelled features.
+Now, we got to the point where the DNN with point and probabilistic output layers differ.
+That is to say, in the standard DNN we calculate the output $\bm{O}\in \mathbb{R}^{D\times S}$, where $S$ is the number of modelled features.
 Formally,

 are the values returned by the network.
-Such ANN is optimized given the true observation matrix $\bm{Y}\in\mathbb{R}^{D\times S}$ with respect to point losses, e.g. the mean squared error (MSE) or mean absolute error (MAE).
-In the case of the DMLP, the parameter layer $\bm{\Theta}\in\mathbb{R}^{D\times S\cdot P}$ consists of $P$ distribution parameters for each of the $S$ modelled features.
+Such DNN is optimized given the true observation matrix $\bm{Y}\in\mathbb{R}^{D\times S}$ with respect to point losses, e.g. the mean squared error (MSE) or mean absolute error (MAE).
+In the case of the DDNN, the parameter layer $\bm{\Theta}\in\mathbb{R}^{D\times S\cdot P}$ consists of $P$ distribution parameters for each of the $S$ modelled features.
 It is however computed in the same manner as in equation~\eqref{eq_output_layer}.
 The final output is made by creating a $D\times S$-dimensional matrix of the assumed distributions $\bm{F}(\bm{\Theta};x)$.
-The network is then optimized given the true observation matrix $\bm{Y}\in\mathbb{R}^{D\times S}$ with respect to probabilistic losses, e.g. by maximizing the likelihood \FZ{for a parametric distribution} or by minimizing the continuous ranked probability score (CRPS).
+The network is then optimized given the true observation matrix $\bm{Y}\in\mathbb{R}^{D\times S}$ with respect to probabilistic losses, e.g. by maximizing the likelihood for a parametric distribution or by minimizing the continuous ranked probability score (CRPS).

 Figure~\ref{fig_ann_bigger} provides an example with $I=2$ hidden layers and this setting we use in the remainder of the manuscript.